rmraya/TypesXML/docs/tutorial.md

 You will then see the defaults in DOM output and SAX callbacks.

-The sample command `npm run relaxng-defaults` demonstrates this with a Relax NG grammar resolved through the catalog: the parser pulls default attributes from `library-rng.xml` even though validation remains disabled.
+The sample command `npm run relaxng-defaults` demonstrates this with a RelaxNG grammar resolved through the catalog: the parser pulls default attributes from `library-rng.xml` even though validation remains disabled.

 ## 10. Error Handling and Diagnostics